oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

    Update `cloudcash.dart` to add the input boxes and button.
 If you are familiar with Flutter, feel free to skip to the code below!

    In Flutter, the screen layout is created in the `build` method which accepts a `BuildContext` as input and returns a `Widget`.
 If you want to create an entire screen, then you can return a `Scaffold` from this method.
-If you were create a reusable componeent that could be placed on different screens, then you would most likely return a `Wrap` instead - this is a non-visual component that contains one to many other components.
+If you were create a reusable component that could be placed on different screens, then you would most likely return a `Wrap` instead - this is a non-visual component that contains one to many other components.
 But in this case, you want to return an entire screen, so `Scaffold` is the best choice.

     > **Note**: This example uses the [Material](https://docs.flutter.dev/development/ui/widgets/material) library, so some of the information presented here is specific to Material applications.